dsi-agpt/minibus-skeleton/README.md

 Currently, Minibus provides the following functionnalities :
 * Process execution and monitoring from graphical interface
+* Process sheduling
 * Alerts handling
-* Data display
+* Data display with full text seach

 ##Operating principle

 Define your (possibly hierarchical) types of data.
-For each type of data, implement one or mor **acquisition process**.
+For each type of data, implement one or more **acquisition process**.
-Acquisition process will connect to remote endpoint (possibly internal to you information system), fetch and convert data to your reference model.
+Acquisition process will connect to a remote endpoint (possibly internal to you information system), fetch and convert data to your reference model.
+Then, implement one or more **export process** that will convert data and write it into your target applications.

+#Requirements

+Minibus requires apache 2.x with mod rewrite, mysql, PHP>=5.4, mysql, php5-curl, php5-intl, php5-mysql.
+For now, dependence to mysql is avoidable, but minibus uses "enum" type in its internal data model.
+Your RDBMS implementation must support this fonctionnality.

+#Technical instructions